dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 ## Prerequisites

-- You must have a [multi-tenant](/docs/deploy/regions-ip-addresses) account and [Team or Enterprise plans](https://www.getdbt.com/pricing/)
+- You must have a [multi-tenant](/docs/deploy/regions-ip-addresses) account
+- You must be on a [Team or Enterprise plan](https://www.getdbt.com/pricing/)
-- Your projects must be on dbt version v0.19.0 or higher.
+- Your projects must be on dbt version 0.19.0 or higher.
 Refer to [Version migration guides](/guides/migration/versions) to upgrade

 ## Authorization